Notusa/ghost_client/README.md

 # Environment.

 The script was developed to work on a Raspberry Pi and its Raspberry Pi OS.
 Modifications are certainly to be expected depending on your context.

+line 41.
+The interface is directly coded in the script.
+You're supposed to change it according to your context.

+line 44.
+The SSID is directly coded in the script.
+You're supposed to change it according to your context.

+line 47.
+The channels used are 2,4 GHz ones.
+You can easily change it according to your need.